Michael Broadbent: Career

-In 1979, Broadbent was appointed Chevalier of the Ordre national du Mérite, as well as an honorary member of the Académie du Vin de Bordeaux and numerous other French wine associations.
-Among other positions held, Broadbent was Chairman of The Institute of Masters of Wine in 1970, Master of the Worshipful Company of Distillers, president of The International Wine and Food Society in 1986, president of the Wine & Spirit Education Trust (WSET) 2007–2009 and Chairman of The Wine & Spirit Trades' Benevolent Society in 1991.
-He also stood as Sheriff of the City of London in 1993.
+Appointed a Chevalier of the Ordre national du Mérite in 1979, Broadbent was also a Chevalier du Tastevin and an honorary member of the Académie du Vin de Bordeaux as well as of numerous other French wine associations.
+Among other positions held, Broadbent served as Chairman of the Institute of Masters of Wine 1970, Master of the Worshipful Company of Distillers 1991/92, President of The International Wine and Food Society 1985–92, President of the Wine & Spirit Education Trust (WSET) 2007–09 and Chairman of The Wine & Spirit Trades' Benevolent Society 1991/92.
+He also stood for election as Lay Sheriff of the City of London in 1993.

 In 2006, he participated as a judge in the 30th anniversary repetition of the original "Judgment of Paris" wine tasting competition.

 Personal life

-Michael Broadbent was widowed by his first wife, Daphne Broadbent (1931–2015).
-Their son, Bartholomew Broadbent, is a wine importer in the United States who also makes Port, Madeira and Vinho Verde in Portugal and was a 50% owner of Dragon's Hollow winery in China.
-Michael Broadbent's daughter, Emma Louise Arbuthnot, Baroness Arbuthnot of Edrom DBE, is the Chief Magistrate in England & Wales, married to The Rt Hon The Lord Arbuthnot of Edrom, James Arbuthnot, MP.
+Broadbent was widowed by his first wife, Daphne née Joste (1931–2015), whom he married in 1954:

+their daughter, Dame Emma Arbuthnot DBE, known professionally as Mrs Justice Arbuthnot, married the Rt Hon. the Lord Arbuthnot of Edrom, formerly James Arbuthnot, MP, and their son, Bartholomew Broadbent, is a wine importer in the United States who also makes Port, Madeira and Vinho Verde in Portugal and was a 50% owner of Dragon's Hollow winery in China.

-On 25 April 2019, in London, he married Valerie Smallwood, widow of Simon Smallwood, MW.
-Michael Broadbent died on 17 March 2020, in Berkshire, aged 92.
+Broadbent married secondly in London, on 25 April 2019, Valerie Smallwood, widow of Simon Smallwood, MW, and died on 17 March 2020, in Berkshire, aged 92.